UMD-ENEE408I/ENEE408I_Fall_2020/README.md

-# ENEE408I Fall 2020
+# ENEE408I Fall 2020 Team 2 (Clovis, Andrew, Yuchen)
 Shared repository for students in the ENEE408I Fall 2020 offering

 ## Usage
-Each team should have a folder team1, team2, etc.

 [This tutorial](https://www.neonscience.org/git-setup-remote) is good for learning how to maintain your Git repo.